Vibrato - What it is, how to Develop it and Common Issues

 Vibrato is a beautiful technique that can make a novice singer sound pro.

-Is vibrato needed in order to be a great singer?
+Is vibrato needed in order to be a great vocalist?

-Vibrato is the subtle oscillation in pitch that naturally occurs when a singer is relaxed and singing with healthy technique.
+Vibrato is the subtle oscillation in pitch that naturally occurs when a singer is relaxed and is using healthy singing techniques.

 Although vibrato appears naturally, it is something the singer has to “let” happen.